persman96/katacoda-scenarios/dhall/intro.md

 dhall-to-bash
 dhall-to-nix
 --->
-Dhall is programmable configuration langugage and can thought of as JSON + functions + types + imports.
-Dhall has the advantage over other configuration langauges in that it can build upon what has been learnt over the years.
-Dhall unlinke other common configuration langugages like JSON, YAM, XML offers programming features but unlike regular programming langauges like Python, C, Java offers constraints on its features, effectively leading to less bugs in configurations files.
+Dhall has the advantage over other configuration langauges in that it can build upon older configuration langauges.
+Dhall, unlinke other common configuration langugages like JSON, YAM, XML offers programming features but unlike regular programming langauges like Python, C, Java offers constraints on its features, effectively leading to less bugs in configurations files.

 ## Learning Objective